tduyng/gozzi/docs/index.md

 I built Gozzi to learn, and now I use it daily for [tduyng.com](https://tduyng.com):

 - 100+ blog posts and notes
-- Math expressions with KaTeX
+- Native KaTeX math expressions
-- Diagrams with Mermaid
+- Native Mermaid diagrams
 - Full-text search
 - Builds in ~100ms